ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

 <br />

-## VPC: Scaling OCS by increasing the `numOfOsd`
+### Scaling OCS by increasing the `numOfOsd`
-{: #ocs-vpc-scaling-config}
+{: #ocs-vpc-scaling-osd}

 You can scale your OCS configuration by increasing the `numOfOsd` setting.
 When you increase the number of OSDs, OCS provisions that number of disks of the same `osdSize` capacity in GB in each of the worker nodes in your OCS cluster.
-However, the total storage that is available to your applications is equal to the number of worker nodes multiplied by the `osdSize` multiplied by the `numOfOsd`, and then divided by the replication factor, which is a constant of 3.
+However, the total storage that is available to your applications is equal to the number of worker nodes that are multiplied by the `osdSize` multiplied by the `numOfOsd`, and then divided by the replication factor, which is a constant of 3.
 {: shortdesc}

-For example, if your OCS cluster has 3 worker nodes, you specify an `osdSize` of `150Gi`, and you set the `numOfOsd` to 4, then your storage totals are as follows.
+For example, if your OCS cluster has three worker nodes, you specify an `osdSize` of `150Gi`, and you set the `numOfOsd` to 4, then your storage totals are as follows.
   * **Total storage that is available for application use**: `osdSize` multiplied by `numOfOsd` and the number of worker nodes in the cluster, and divided by the replication factor of 3, or `(3 x 150Gi x 4) / 3 = 600Gi`.
   * **Total storage that is provisioned as disks in the cluster**: `osdSize` multiplied by `numOfOsd` and the number of worker nodes in the cluster, or `150Gi x 4 x 3 = 1800Gi`.